 3. What are the early signs of male pattern baldness?

 Excessive shedding can be one sign that your natural hair cycle is shifting.
 “Normal shedding can be around 50 to 150 hair strands per day,” confirms Peter.
 “But we have seen some people shedding up to 600 hair strands a day with no problem in terms of baldness, so for each individual, their normal amount of hair shedding will be different.”

-Other signs of balding or permanent hair loss include a visibly receding hairline around the front, back, and sides of your head or patches of hair loss.
+Other signs of balding or permanent hair loss include visibly receding hair around the front, back, and sides of your head or patches of hair loss.
 Most men experience hair loss or frontal baldness on the top and front of their heads first, especially around the crown area.
 But with any hair loss, all balding patterns can be different from person to person.

 4. How to stop male pattern baldness

 According to Peter, male baldness and hair loss in men are determined mostly by your genes.
 “The process of switching off the hair follicle (as highlighted in the hair cycle chart above) is down to genetic programming.”
 It’s key to remember that men’s hair loss can also be driven by illness or certain medical treatments such as chemotherapy, so if you’re concerned about hair loss or any scalp issue, consult a medical professional for help.